formsend/nano/README.md

 ---

-## NANO Address History
+## GET: NANO Address History Blocks

-Get an array of historical transactions of any NANO address.
+Array of historical transactions of any NANO address.
 For now, API only goes back 20 transactions.

 ```bash
 https://api.nano.to/history/[NANO_ADDRESS]